 Toward an Ethical Experiment

 Randomized Controlled Trials (RCTs) enroll hundreds of millions of subjects and involve many human lives.
-To improve subjects’ welfare, I propose an alternative design of RCTs that I call Experiment-as-Market (EXAM).
-EXAM Pareto optimally randomly assigns each treatment to subjects predicted to experience better treatment effects or to subjects with stronger preferences for the treatment.
-EXAM is also asymptotically incentive compatible for preference elicitation.
-Finally, EXAM unbiasedly estimates any causal effect estimable with standard RCTs.
-I quantify the welfare, incentive, and information properties by applying EXAM to a water cleaning experiment in Kenya (Kremer et al., 2011).
-Compared to standard RCTs, EXAM substantially improves subjects’ predicted well-being while reaching similar treatment effect estimates with similar precision.
+To improve subjects’ welfare, I propose a design of RCTs that I call Experiment-as-Market (EXAM).
+EXAM produces a welfare-maximizing allocation of treatment assignment probabilities, is almost incentive compatible for preference elicitation, and unbiasedly estimates any causal effect estimable with standard RCTs.
+I quantify these properties by applying EXAM to a water cleaning experiment in Kenya.
+In this empirical setting, compared to standard RCTs, EXAM improves subjects’ predicted well-being while reaching similar treatment effect estimates with similar precision.